Christmas in July: Origins

-In a journal entry dated December 1827, colonial settler James Macarthur reflected on the challenges of observing Christmas during the Australian summer and proposed relocating its traditional “eating and drinking” aspects to a cooler season:

-“I have always thought it would be a publick benefit … to change the eating and drinking part of this festival to a more temperate season of the year … In the month of June there is no operation of importance going forward … John Bull might then indulge as freely as at home without endangering his health.”

-This entry, written while at Port Stephens and contained in Macarthur’s correspondence to his family, represents among the earliest documented colonial suggestions for celebrating Christmas mid‑winter in Australia—nearly a century before mid‑winter “Christmas in July” events became formalized.

 Werther, an 1892 French opera with libretto by Édouard Blau, Paul Milliet, and Georges Hartmann, had an English translation published in 1894 by Elizabeth Beall Ginty.
 In the story, a group of children rehearse a Christmas song in July, to which a character responds: "When you sing Christmas in July, you rush the season."
 It is a translation of the French: "vous chantez Noël en juillet... c'est s'y prendre à l'avance."
 This opera is based on Goethe's The Sorrows of Young Werther.
 Christmas features in the book, but July does not.

+According to reporting by Country Living magazine, the first "Christmas in July" celebration occurred from July 24-25, 1933 at a girls' camp (Keystone Camp) in Brevard, NC.
+It was the brainchild of Keystone Camp's co-founder, Fannie Holt.

-In 1935, the National Recreation Association's journal Recreation described what a Christmas in July was like at a girl's camp in Brevard, North Carolina, writing that "all mystery and wonder surround this annual event."
+In 1935, the National Recreation Association's journal Recreation described what a Christmas in July was like at "the National Camp Fire Girls' Camp in the Ramapo Mountains near Arden, New York," writing that "all mystery and wonder surround this annual event."